Write-off

 Word of the Day: Write-off

-If something is a write-off, it’s no longer able to be used, or it was a complete waste of time.
+If something is a write-off, it can no longer be used, or it was a complete waste of time.

 The only thing that the owner can do is collect the insurance money (hopefully) and purchase another vehicle.

-All the time that the participating countries spent negotiating with the United States was a complete waste of time and therefore, a write-off.
+All the time the participating countries spent negotiating with the United States was a complete waste of time and, therefore, a write-off.

 It’s sad, but it happens every day.